 As we rely more and more on connectivity and the virtual world, so the need to adapt data storage to fit in with 21st-century needs is changing.
 The key trends here are:

-Sustainable data centers
+Sustainable data centres

 Every company and individual has a responsibility to reduce their environmental impact.
 The data industry is no different and, in a field that’s renowned for consuming enormous amounts of non-renewables, is rightfully being addressed.